How You're Ruining Your Vision Without Even Realizing It

 Your mom was right: Your face really could freeze that way.
 "Rubbing your eyes too frequently can cause microvascular damage to the small blood vessels under the skin," says Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center.
 "This leads to dark circles and puffiness.
 Rubbing your eyes also causes premature aging to the skin around the eyes, including wrinkles and drooping eyelids."

-Recommendation: Hands off!
+The Remedy Rx: Hands off!
 "Avoid rubbing this area to maintain your youthful look," says Kouri.

 Smoke getting in your eyes might have inspired a pretty ballad, but in reality, there's nothing romantic about it.
 "Smoking creates oxidative stress on tissues throughout the body.
 In the eyes, the areas most prone to this are the macula [an area in the center of the retina] and the lens," says Wang.
 "The formation of free radicals may contribute to the development of macular degeneration and cataracts, which have been shown to occur more commonly and at an earlier age in those who smoke.
 Externally, the smoke is an irritant on the delicate structures of the cornea and conjunctiva, which can lead to chronic dry and red eyes."

-Recommendation: If you haven't stopped smoking, what more are you waiting for?
+The Remedy Rx: If you haven't stopped smoking, what more are you waiting for?
 See your doctor if you're having trouble quitting; nicotine patches and gums can help.

 You're Not Getting Enough Sleep